 Double Yolker: When a hen releases two eggs (ova) into the infandibulum at just about the same time.

-No Yolk: When a bit of the oviducts lining has sloughed off and the hen’s body is fooled into thinking it was an ovum.
+No Yolk: When a bit of the oviducts lining has sloughed off and the chicken’s body is fooled into thinking it was an ovum.
 Tiny eggs with no yolk are typically called fart eggs or wind eggs.

 Shell-less Eggs/Rubber Eggs: Usually an indication of a nutritional deficiency- Calcium, Phosphorus or Vitamin D. New healthy pullets also lay these eggs until their bodies get the “hang” of it.
-Read more about these eggs here.
+Read more about these weird eggs here.